lineofflight/peddler/README.md

 ## Notice

-The current master is an early work-in-progress.
+The master is an early work-in-progress.
 I'll be wading through and implementing the APIs as need dictates.
 Patches are more than welcome.

 If you are looking for the wrapper to the deprecated AIM API,